ezequieltejada/angular-mastery-workshop/exercise-application-skeleton/README.md

 2. Add `CoreModule` to the `imports: [ ]` array of the `AppModule` (the IDE should auto-import the module form correct location...)

 ## TODO 2: Create base layout
-Now lets create some basic layout with header (and navigation), footer and center content area where we will display active route
+Now let's create some basic layout with a header (and navigation), footer and center content area where we will display active route

 1. Use `ng g c core/layout/header` to generate new header component, it will automatically be added to the `declarations: [ ]` of `CoreModule` and add it to the `exports: [ ]` too!
 2. Add `<my-org-header></my-org-header>` as the first component in the `app.component.html` template